Written by on . Last updated December 3rd, 2024.

-A M4.3 earthquake struck in the Tasman Sea 42 kilometer from Wellington, New Zealand in the afternoon of Monday November 4th, 2024.
+A M4.3 earthquake struck under land 43 kilometer from Wellington in New Zealand in the afternoon of Monday November 4th, 2024.

 Felt the earthquake?
 Share this article: Share on Facebook Tweet Submit to Reddit Share on LinkedIn